 Our consultation with members

-Following our consultation with members on our formal petition to become a chartered body, and on the draft Charter, Bye-Laws and regulations which will become our new governance documents, replacing our existing Articles of Association, voting on the proposed Resolution is now live and members will have received voting instructions from Electoral Reform Services (ERS) either via email or post.
+We consulted with members on our formal petition to become a chartered body, and on the draft Charter, Bye-Laws and regulations which will become our new governance documents, replacing our existing Articles of Association.

 In developing the draft Charter, Bye-Laws and Regulations we have aimed to achieve three key things: